-- 1. Community Resolutions Process: - 1.
-When an Incident Report is submitted that indicates a Resident may have violated an on-campus policy, the Senior Housing Officer will provide them with an overview of the allegations.
+1. Community Resolutions Process:

-- 2. When the Resident acknowledges that they have violated a policy oncampus or otherwise negatively impacted others in the community and they are also willing to repair the harm caused, a Community Resolution may be possible. - 3.
-The Resident and their Community Leader will have a discussion about strategies for managing behaviour in residence and identify any ways to repair the harm caused, as appropriate. - 4.
+- a.
+When an Incident Report is submitted that indicates a Resident may have violated an on-campus policy, the Senior Housing Officer will provide them with an overview of the allegations. - b.
+When the Resident acknowledges that they have violated a policy on-campus or otherwise negatively impacted others in the community and they are also willing to repair the harm caused, a Community Resolution may be possible. - c.
+The Resident and their Community Leader will have a discussion about strategies for managing behaviour in residence and identify any ways to repair the harm caused, as appropriate. - d.
 Once the case has been resolved according to the plan determined, the incident will be considered resolved.